camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/040-ui/020-jsf-task-forms.html.md

 </f:metadata>
 ```

-Submitting the start form now
+Submitting the start form now:

- * starts the process instance in the process engine,
+ * Starts the process instance in the process engine
- * ends the conversation,
+ * Ends the conversation
- * triggers a redirect to the callback URL of the tasklist.
+ * Triggers a redirect to the callback URL of the tasklist

 ```xml
 <h:commandButton id="start" value="Start Process Instance" action="#{camundaTaskForm.completeProcessInstanceForm()}" />
 ```

-Note that the command button doesn't have to be on the same form, you might
-have a whole wizard containing multiple forms in a row before having the
-`completeProcessInstanceForm` button.
-This will work because of the
-conversation running in the background.
+Note that the command button doesn't have to be on the same form, you might have a whole wizard containing multiple forms in a row before having the `completeProcessInstanceForm` button.
+This will work because of the conversation running in the background.

 ## Styling your task forms